bugthesystem/Flux/README.md

 - Support for 1M+ slot ring buffers with microsecond latencies

 **Transport Layer**
-- Basic UDP transport for general networking
+- Unified UDP transport with ring buffer integration for high throughput
 - Reliable UDP with NAK-based retransmission and optional forward error correction
 - ✅ **(In Progress)** Kernel bypass zero-copy with io_uring on Linux